-Medications fall in 2 major categories.
-There are antiresorptive medications including such drugs as Fosamax, Actonel, and Boniva along with Reclast given intravenously.
-The other group of drugs, Forteo and Tymlos, stimulate new bone growth and are discussed below.
+Medications fall in two major categories: antiresorptive medications including such drugs as Fosamax, Actonel, and Boniva along with Reclast given intravenously and. drugs such as Forteo and Tymlos,that stimulate new bone growth and are discussed below.

-Reclast can be given for 3 years in a row and then should be stopped for at least a year.
-We tend to not use much Boniva in our practice as the hip data for preserving bone with this drug is not impressive.
-We administer a lot of Prolia in our practice, an antiresorptive with a slightly different mechanism of action than the previous drugs.
-This drug is given every 6 months subcutaneously in the office.
+Reclast can be given for 3 years in a row and then should be stopped for at least 1 year.
+We tend to not use much Boniva in our practice, as the hip data for preserving bone with this drug is not impressive.
+We administer a lot of Prolia in our practice, an antiresorptive with a slightly different mechanism of action, than the previous drugs.
+This drug is given subcutaneously in the office, every 6 months.
 All of these drugs have extremely rare side effects including jaw necrosis and long bone fractures (i.e. in the femur).
 Of the thousands of patients whom we treat with osteoporosis, we have not seen these side effects in the last 13 years.
-Hopefully, we are more attentive to these problems and have been able to avoid them.
+Hopefully, we are more attentive to these potential problems, and have been able to avoid them.